8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 ## The plate (liabilities and expenses)

-Characteristics:
+Primary characteristics:

 1. You give something you have to someone else once or regularly.
-2. Historically, the real rate is often the most negative compared to the other components.
+2. Historically, the real rate is the most negative compared to the other components.
 3. Interest rates are in terms of [.Annual Percentage Rate](APR) and indicate excess money given to someone else.
+4. Interest rates are working against your net worth.

 By “historically,” we’re talking in terms of decades; 10, 20, 30, 40, and so on years.
 We typically give more weight to recent data as things change and evolve over time.
-What was true 40 years ago may not be true now, and including data from 40 years ago can skew averages and medians.
+What was true 40 years ago may not be true now, and including data from 40 years ago can hide more recent data due to averages and medians.

-When I say “real rate,” we take the APR and add the inflation rate.
+Real rate is adjusting the rate of the thing by inflation.
+You have an auto loan with a 4 percent APR. inflation is 2 percent.
+The real rate for the auto loan is 6 percent.
+Technically the real rate for the auto loan would be negative 6 percent because the APR and inflation are working against your net worth.

+For assets, the interest rate is positive (working for you), but inflation is still negative.
+If you have a savings account earning 1 percent and inflation is 2 percent, the real rate of the savings account is negative 1 percent.
+Not as negative as the auto loan, which is why that savings account may not be classified as a liability in the portfolio.

 Ingredients that go into making the plate: